Avoidable HSC Advanced English Essay Mistakes

 A good response would make imagery the central part of its textual analysis, and explore various kinds of imagery in Hamlet.
 It also demonstrates why the ideas addressed in Hamlet are challenging or subversive, and address both truth and deceit separately and in relation to each other.

 There’s a common misconception about HSC English that goes something like this: students want to believe that memorising a couple of solid essays and then regurgitating them in the exam, is going to get them through.
 The reality is, you’re taking a gamble.

-To answer the question clearly in English, you have to do three things really well:
+To answer the question clearly in Advanced English, you have to do three things really well:

-Break down the question, identify how you can shape your ideas to the key terms in the question, and use and address each term as specifically and directly as possible and never lose sight of the question throughout your essay, and don’t start ‘regurgitating’ pre-memorised material if you’re panicking as to what to write.
-Take time to plan, to ensure this doesn’t happen!
+Break down the question, identify how you can shape your ideas to the key terms in the question, then use and address each term as specifically and directly as possible (never losing sight of the question throughout the essay).
+But beware, don’t start ‘regurgitating’ pre-memorised material if you’re panicking as to what to write.
+Take the time to plan, to ensure this doesn’t happen!